The attorneys at GillespieShields practice family, employment, civil, criminal, and immigration law.

 Study: The 3-Year Mark is a Turning Point in Relationships

 People used to talk about the seven-year itch, the time when many couples reevaluated their marriage and often decided to pursue divorce.
 However, it seems our fast-paced way of life has accelerated the timetable.
-A recent study shows that it is now common for married couples to become disillusioned and take each other for granted around the three-year mark.
+Does that mean couples will be calling an Arizona divorce lawyer sooner than ever before?
+Let’s hope not, but a major study shows that it is now common for married couples to become disillusioned and take each other for granted around the three-year mark.

 To promote the release of the comedy, “Hall Pass”, in the United Kingdom, Warner Brothers commissioned a survey about why we are seeing a faster decline in relationships in the quick-paced 21st century.
 After polling 2,000 adults in steady relationships, researchers found that after three years, relationship stress levels tend to peak.